Focus43/Concrete5-Pagoda/README.md

 #### Starting/Stopping the VM for day-to-day development ####

 Whenever you work on the project, make sure the VM is running.
 From project root, `$ cd vagrant_box && vagrant up`.
 When you're done, do `vagrant halt`.
 If you need to work on multiple projects throughout the day, you can run a few VMs at a time without much problem (they're fairly light weight).
-Just beware that every VM you `vagrant up` will be accessible on a different port in the browser (it tells you which when you start the VM via `vagrant up`).
+Just beware that every VM you `vagrant up` will bind on a different port, so accessing each project/site in the browser happens on a different port (it tells you which when you start the VM via `vagrant up`).

-To start it up faster, do `vagrant up` with the `--no-provision` flag. (`cd vagrant_box && vagrant up --no-provision`).
+To start the VM without provisioning, do `vagrant up` with the `--no-provision` flag. (`cd vagrant_box && vagrant up --no-provision`).
+After the VM is built the first time, you can start it with `--no-provision` to load it faster.

 #### Connecting to the database from a MySQL GUI ####